Sili0/projet-ultrasons/README.md

 Or use the pre-compiled version for your system, then follow the instructions.

 ## Data
-Each acquisition is named by the experimental parameters used, and contains the list of the .CSV containing the raw data acquired with [OpenWave-1KB](https://github.com/OpenWave-GW/OpenWave-1KB)
+Each acquisition is named by the experimental parameters used, and contains the list of the .CSV containing the raw data acquired with [OpenWave-1KB](https://github.com/OpenWave-GW/OpenWave-1KB).
+As the version isn't written for Python 3, we used this [fork](https://github.com/mamin27/OpenWave-1KB) to be able to run it on macOS.

 ## Videos
 Youtube channel with the video used to identify bubble sizes and their time-code in the acquisition: